calwoodford/anki_decks/js/js.md

 </details>
 <br><br>
 Question 8.
 How do you define a function in JavaScript?
+Answer using an example.
 (1)

 <details><summary><b>Answer</b></summary>
 ```javascript